r-grandorder/tri-hermes/en/pages/avalon.md

 Come on.
 You're talking about the future again, aren't you?

 **Mash:**
-Ah...y-you're right! !
+Ah...y-you're right!!
 The very mention of the Queen's Calendar is taboo, isn't it!?

 **Tonelico:**
 Exactly.
 This is a measure to safeguard your fate rather than safeguarding ours.